smegbot1/NC-News-Portfolio/README.old.md

 **Error-handling: As a user, I should...**

-15. show a 404 error if I go on a non-existent path/a path for a non-existent article/topic.
+15. show a 404 error if I go on a non-existent path/a path for a non-existent article/topic. <------------ Complete (need to work on snackbar for clearer error handling)
 16. show a 400 error if I go on a invalid article ID.
 17. not be allowed to post a comment if I have not filled in all of the form boxes.